CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 *Updated 2019-09-30: updated for Ember 3.13.*

-Ember has been undergoing a lot of development recently to add features to make it easier to understand and allow it to take advantage of emerging JS ecosystem conventions.
+Over the last year, Ember has been undergoing a lot of development as part of the upcoming [Ember Octane](https://emberjs.com/editions/octane/) edition to add features to make it easier to understand and allow it to take advantage of emerging JS ecosystem conventions.
 This includes:

 - Angle bracket syntax for components
 - Easy ES6 imports of NPM modules